Cloufield/CTGCatalog/README.md

 # CTGindex
-Collection os commonly used resources for complex trait genetics.
+A collection of commonly used resources for complex trait genetics.

 1. Databases : a collection of commonly used databases
 2. Sumstats : a collection of publically available gwas summary statistics